 |

 Len Bailey wrote a report for Shelby: "1968 Cobra; Objective: To create a successor to the Shelby Cobra in the same image by a contemporary functional design, with overall performance potential superior to any available vehicle in the world."
-I found this and a bunch of other Lonestar stuff when Shelby opened up his unused Princeton shop to me in 1973.
-Because I was not researching a story on the Lonestar, I put everything back where I had found it.
-There was additionally a very large cardboard box full of GT-40 and Mk IV Ford stuff.
-As far as I know this material has never surfaced.
+I found this report and a bunch of other Lonestar stuff when Shelby opened up his unused Princeton building.
+I put everything back after I was finished.
+There was also a very large cardboard box full of GT-40 and Mk IV Ford stuff.
+As far as I know this material has never surfaced again.
 Len Bailey later sent me his report. |

 |

 Shelby's crew later placed air intake scoops just behind the side windows.
 The wheels were GT-40, because Len Bailey had not been able to acquire the Cobra SC Halibrands for which the car had been designed.
 The car was designed for the U.S. 1968 bumper and headlight height requirements.
 Shelby told me that the car was impractical because the occupants had to slide over the side sill.
-The U.S. Customs got into a hassle with Shelby and Al Dowd over import taxes.
-At about this time, Shelby was probably pretty burned out, and the project was dropped. |
+At about this time, Shelby was pretty burned out, and the project was dropped. |

 |

-I believe that Road and Track printed this for me from a transparancy.
-I purchased the Lonestar circa 1975 and drove it around West L.A. before I trailered it home to AZ.
+Road and Track printed this for me from a transparancy.
+I purchased the Lonestar in 1975 and drove it around L.A. before I trailered it home to AZ.
 The car was a bit trashed, but gave every evidence of GT-40-like performance.
-The car drove right on my 1964 Team Cobra competition 289 trailer.
+It drove right on my 1964 team Cobra competition 289 trailer like it was made for it.
 Everyone thought I was crazy. |

 |